-One common finding agreed upon by most studies in different asset classes is that investors tend to follow the market consensus during periods of market uncertainty, which eventually results in herding behavior.
+One finding common to most studies examining different asset classes is that investors tend to follow the market consensus during periods of economic uncertainty, which eventually results in herding behavior.
 Historical examples include events like Black Monday in 1987~\cite{lit16}, the Dot-Com/Tech crash in 2000~\cite{lit16}, the global financial crisis in 2007-2008~\cite{kab18}, and more recently the crash brought on by Covid-19 pandemic in 2020 ~\cite{man22}.
 Notably, it is worth mentioning that the role of algorithmic trading during market panics has been revealed, showing that this decision-making method still tends to operate during periods of high uncertainty~\cite{cha23}.
 However, this approach does not seem to reduce herding behavior.
 On the contrary, it appears to inadvertently cause herding due to identical decisions made by algorithmic trading systems~\cite{kle13}.
-In addition, studies in the cryptocurrency market indicate that its investors, who tend to be na\"ive, are more likely to behave irrationally and are easily influenced by price fluctuations as well as concrete items of news.
-By contrast, it has been suggested by a number of authors that professional investors tend to be dominant in traditional markets such as stocks, commodities and currencies.
+In addition, studies in the cryptocurrency market indicate that its investors are more likely to behave irrationally and are easily influenced by price fluctuations as well as concrete items of news.
+In contrast, it has been suggested by a number of authors that professional investors tend to be dominant in traditional markets such as stocks, commodities and currencies.
 Besides, herding behavior in these markets is mainly explained by economic uncertainty as well as macroeconomic factors~\cite{alm23,kau23,ahn24,cho22}.

 Given the diversification of studies in herding behavior detection, most of them only focus on one particular type of investment vehicle.
-Since investors tend to diversify their portfolios by investing in different types of investment vehicle~\cite{con24}, only considering one of them overlooks this investment manner, resulting in a shortage of insights.
+Since investors tend to diversify their portfolios by investing in different asset types~\cite{con24}, only considering one of them overlooks this investment manner, resulting in a shortage of insights.
 Our study addresses this limitation by using three popular types of investment vehicle, e.g. stocks, US ETFs and cryptocurrencies.